Over the past few weeks I had the outstanding

 presented with a challenge that is more than I can handle.

-Maybe I figure the “reason” is I am not good
+Maybe I figure the "reason" I am not good

-today is because I haven’t tried hard enough.
-Maybe it’s because I am being punished for something in my past.
-Maybe there is something intrinsically wrong
+today is that I haven't tried hard enough.
+Perhaps it's because I am being punished for something in my past.
+There may be something intrinsically wrong with me.
+But I may find peace if I stop looking for what I did right or wrong and instead

-Instead I’d go in and work at my job some more, putting in more hours, working to motivate my people, try and do
+Instead, I'd go in and work at my job some more, putting in more hours, working to motivate my people, trying to do

 everything my supervisors were telling me to do, and again, I find I do not